GOP congressman weighing impeachment won’t seek new term

 Rooney, 65, serves on the House Foreign Affairs Committee, and is a solid member of the Republican establishment.
 Among the wealthiest members of the House, he won his second term last year with 62 percent of the vote.
 His foreign policy bona fides come in part from his service as ambassador to the Holy See under President George W. Bush.

 Rooney has at times been a Trump critic.
-He was one of 13 House Republicans to join a Democratic effort early this year to stop the president from declaring a national emergency to fund his border wall with Mexico.
+He was one of 13 House Republicans to join a Democratic effort early this year to stop the president from declaring a national emergency to pay for his border wall with Mexico.

+He told Fox News “I’ve done what I came to do,” citing his priorities of securing money for the Everglades and enacting an offshore drilling ban, and “I want to be a model for term limits.”

 Associated Press writers Andrew Taylor and Zeke Miller and news researcher Monika Mathur contributed to this report.